ralph-data4good/zw-festival-calendar/FEATURED_CAMPAIGNS_FIX.md

 **Status:** ✅ **COMPLETE**

-All pages now display Featured Campaigns consistently!
+All pages now display Key Moments consistently!
 Refresh at http://localhost:3005/register to see the campaigns! 🎉